pavithiran-saravanan/restaurant-page/README.md

 - Webpack

 # Features
-- Uses a single HTML file
-- All of the website's content is injected into the DOM by Javascript
+- Uses a single HTML file.
+All of the website's content is injected into the DOM by Javascript
-- Logic is written in modules and bundled to a single JavaScript file for production using Webpack
+- JavaScript logic is written in modules and bundled into a single file using Webpack
 - Navigation without page refresh
 - Mobile friendly